 Writings by Caleb Rossiter, a progressive activist who has spent four decades fighting against and writing about the U.S. foreign policy of supporting repressive governments in the formerly colonized countries.

 On Memorial Day 2013 I launched a new website, the American Exceptionalism Media Project.
-Please visit it to see how we plan to disrupt the transmission of exceptionalist and imperial propaganda to the next generation of Americans!
-The latest post is the lead letter in the Washington Post calling for an end the exceptionalist "lomg war" for control of the Middle East and North Africa.
+Please visit it to read our postst, and see how we plan to disrupt the transmission of exceptionalist and imperial propaganda to the next generation of Americans!
+The first post was the lead letter in the Washington Post calling for an end to the exceptionalist "long war" for control of the Middle East and North Africa.

 My foreign policy blog: Empire is Evil.
-Most recent entry: April 3, 2013: The UN Arms Trade Treaty: An Agreement on Arms -- With No Teeth.
+Most recent entry: January 29, 2014: Global Reach Starts with Community Outreach.
+Previous post: April 3, 2013: The UN Arms Trade Treaty: An Agreement on Arms -- With No Teeth.

 My education blog: Real Reform.
-Most recent entry: December 4, 2013: Why I Resigned from a Charter High School.
-Previous Posts: May 28, 2013: Fixing "No Child Left Behind" -- Impossible, so Work around It to Help Poor Kids; February 25, 2013: (Expletive) no, Doc -- Ain’t Nobody Learnin’ Nothin’ Today – So What Should We Do with High-Poverty High Schools?
+Most recent entry: January 9, 2014: Jay Mathews' Book and the Mathematica Study: What Do We Know About the KIPP Charter Schools?
+Previous Posts: December 4, 2013: Why I Resigned from a Charter High School; May 28, 2013: Fixing "No Child Left Behind" -- Impossible, so Work around It to Help Poor Kids; February 25, 2013: (Expletive) no, Doc -- Ain’t Nobody Learnin’ Nothin’ Today – So What Should We Do with High-Poverty High Schools?

 My "climate change" blog: We Love Electricity.
 Most recent (and final!) entry: May 13, 2013: My Last Piece on "Climate Change": The Debate is finally over on "Global Warming" -- Because Nobody will Debate.
 Prior to that: why global temperature drives carbon dioxide levels and not the other way around, why "350" is an impossible and undesirable goal, and Fracking: Economic Dream, Easily-regulated Operation.